ubccpsc/310/docs/26w1/materials/unit-02/index.md

-# Part 2 — Boundaries
+# Unit 2 — Boundaries

 **Weeks 6–7.** What happens to the same discipline when the boundaries get big enough to have names and consequences.

-[Part 1](../part-01/) worked inside a codebase you own completely.
+[Unit 1](../unit-01/) worked inside a codebase you own completely.
 Every interface you built — every seam, every pattern — had a caller you could still reach: if the shape turned out wrong, you refactored it and fixed every call site in the same pull request.

-This part takes that away, in two steps.
+This unit takes that away, in two steps.
 First at **module scale**: apply week 4's seam discipline consistently, to whole categories of responsibility instead of one collaborator, and you get layers — which is what the courses slice of the project repo has been the whole time, and finally explains why week 1's two slices carried such different prices.
 Then at the **system boundary**: publish an API,